fatchan/haproxy-panel-next/README.md

 - List/add/remove domains for your account.
 - Control allowed hosts for a cluster.
 - Custom backend server IP and port per-domain.
-- Override to toggle proof-of-work for whole cluster.
+- HTTPS certificate management.
+Automatically generate for domain(s) and upload to cluster servers.
 - IP or subnet blacklist.
 Supports ipv4 and ipv6.
 - IP or subnet whitelist.
 Supports ipv4 and ipv6.
+- Redirects, rewrites url to a different domain+path.
-- Protection rules, choose bot protection mode "none" (whitelist), proof-of-work or hCaptcha.
+- Protection rules, choose bot protection mode "none" (whitelist), proof-of-work or proof-of-work+captcha.
 Can be domain-wide or a domain+path.
 Path overrides domain-wide.
+- Global override for protection mode, to enable for all domains in a cluster.
 - Maintenance mode, disables proxying for selected domains and serves an "under maintenance" page from haproxy.
-- Get https certificate for domains automatically from letsencrypt and upload to haproxy cluster.

 ##### Todo:
 - Improved cert management